opensearch-project/k-NN/TRIAGING.md

 ### How do I join the Backlog & Triage meeting?

-Meetings are hosted regularly at 5 PM Pacific Time on Tuesdays bi-weekly and can be joined via the links posted on the [OpenSearch Meetup Group](https://www.meetup.com/opensearch/events/) list of events.
-The event will be titled `Development Backlog & Triage Meeting - k-NN/neural-search`.
+Meetings are hosted regularly at 10 AM Pacific Time on Tuesdays bi-weekly and can be joined via the links posted on the [OpenSearch Meetup Group](https://www.meetup.com/opensearch/events/) list of events.
+The event will be titled `Development Backlog & Triage Meeting - k-NN`.

 After joining the Chime meeting, you can enable your video / voice to join the discussion.
 If you do not have a webcam or microphone available, you can still join in via the text chat.